cs-uob/COMS20012/docs/labs/lab1.md

-**NOTE:** this weeks lab *should* work on any machine... including an M1 Mac, a lab machine and anything else you can throw at it... but you *might* need to tweak things to get it all working; and if in doubt fall back to `ssh snowy.cs.bristol.ac.uk`
+**NOTE:** this weeks lab *should* work on any machine... including an M1 Mac, a lab machine and anything else you can throw at it... but you *might* need to tweak things to get it all working; and if in doubt fall back to `ssh seis.bristol.ac.uk`

 ## A simple crackme